tanrax/walphabet/README.md

 Linux -> https://github.com/tanrax/walphabet/releases/download/v1.0/walphabet-linux

-MacOS -> Perhaps in the future.
+MacOS -> I need a volunteer with MacOS to create the binary.

-Windows -> Perhaps in the future.
+Windows -> I need a volunteer with Windows to create the binary.

 # Development